 While many states use a driver’s credit score to impact rates, Massachusetts state law protects drivers from rate increases based on credit score.
 For Massachusetts, the average credit score is 723, higher than the national average of 703 for 2019.
 A good credit score is generally considered to be 700 and higher.
 While a lower score shouldn’t inform your car insurance rates in Massachusetts, it could impact other areas of your finances, like home loans and credit lines.
 Raising your credit score could help you improve your finances overall.

-Cheapest Car Insurance Companies in Massachusetts for Seniors
+Average Car Insurance Rates for Seniors

 Keeping older drivers safe is a goal for everyone to achieve.
-In Massachusetts, 59 of the 469 drivers involved in fatal traffic crashes in 2017 were age 65 or older, per the National Highway Traffic Safety Administration.
+In Massachusetts, 12.6% of drivers involved in fatal traffic crashes in 2017 were age 65 or older, per the National Highway Traffic Safety Administration.
 Although Massachusetts does not revoke driving privileges due to age, it does require all drivers age 75 and older to take an in-person vision test or to provide a vision screening certificate.

 Car insurance for seniors in Massachusetts can be higher due to their elevated risk for accidents, something every car insurance company considers when quoting rates.